[Rev. 5/2/2022 8:34:52 AM--2021]

 (e) Negotiate and become a party to contracts necessary to carry out the purposes of this chapter.

-(i) Assess each member insurer equally not more than $100 per year for administrative expenses not related to the insolvency of any insurer.
+(l) Assess each member insurer equally not more than $1,000 per year for administrative expenses not related to the insolvency of any insurer.

 1. The Association shall submit a plan of operation to the Commissioner, together with any amendments necessary or suitable to assure the fair, reasonable and equitable administration of the Association.
 The plan of operation and any amendments become effective upon approval in writing by the Commissioner.
-If the Association fails to submit a suitable plan of operation within 90 days following May 5, 1971, or if at any time thereafter the Association fails to submit suitable amendments to the plan, the Commissioner shall adopt reasonable regulations necessary or advisable to effectuate the provisions of this chapter.
-The regulations continue in force until modified by the Commissioner or superseded by a plan submitted by the Association and approved by the Commissioner.
+If the Association fails to submit suitable amendments to the plan as needed, the Commissioner shall adopt reasonable regulations necessary or advisable to effectuate the provisions of this chapter.
+The regulations continue in force until modified by the Commissioner or superseded by a plan, or by amendments to a plan, which are submitted by the Association and approved by the Commissioner.

-2. All member insurers shall comply with the plan of operation.
+2. The Association and all member insurers shall comply with the plan of operation.

 3. The plan of operation must: